Solihull: Service sector

 Financial services make up some of the Solihull economy.
 Personal loan provider Paragon, and retail and commercial bank Secure Trust Bank are both based in Solihull.

 The National Exhibition Centre is within the borough of Solihull, which hosts a number of national trade shows, such as The Horse of the Year Show and The Crufts International Dog Show.
 The Blythe Valley Business Park is also both within the borough of Solihull.
 Both have excellent links to Birmingham Airport and the M42, M40 and M6 motorways.

 Third sector and charity

 A number of regional and national charities are based in, or have offices in, Solihull.
 Royal Star and Garter Homes a charity founded in 1916 to provide care for ex-Service people and their partners who live with disability or dementia, operates one of its three state of the art care homes in Solihull.

 Culture

 Statue of a Horse and Tamer in Malvern Park, Solihull, by artist Sir Joseph Edgar Boehm.
 Donated to the town by Captain Oliver Bird, High Sheriff of Warwickshire.

 Screen and stage

 Solihull is home to the Core Theatre, part of the Solihull Arts Complex.
 The centre of Solihull has a Cineworld cinema.
-There is another Cineworld cinema with an IMAX screen in the Resorts World shopping centre in the Borough of Solihull.
+There is another Cineworld cinema with an IMAX screen in the Resorts World shopping centre in the borough.